mustafauys/Dynamic-Blog-in-PHP/README.md

+## The work done in this repo is out of date, the packages need to be updated and edited again.

 # Dynamic Blog in PHP

 This application made with PHP includes features such as user usage, admin panel, dynamic, adding category, adding authors.